Graduate School Application Essays

 - Grab your reader’s attention: Start your essay with something that will grab the reader’s attention such as a personal anecdote, questions, or engaging depiction of a scene.
 Avoid starting things off with common phrases such as “I was born in…” or “I have always wanted to…” Consider the experiences that have shaped you or your career decision, and delve into them with a creative hook.

 - Write well: Your essay is a sample of your writing abilities, so it’s important to convey your thoughts clearly and effectively.
 Be succinct—you don’t need to write out your full autobiography or resume in prose.
 Exclude anything that doesn’t support your thesis.
 Gentle humor is okay, but don’t overdo it.
 Also, don’t make things up!
 Be honest about your experiences.

 - End strong: End your essay with a conclusion that refers back to the lead and restates your thesis.
 This helps unify your essay as a whole, connecting your detailed experiences back to the reason you are writing this essay in the first place—to show your qualifications for your graduate program of choice.

 - Revise: Give yourself enough time to step away from your draft.
 Return with a fresh pair of eyes to make your edits.
 Be realistic with yourself, not your harshest critic.
 Make a few rounds of revisions if you need.

 - Ask for help: Have your essay critiqued by friends, family, educators, and the MIT Writing and Communication Center or our Career Services staff.

-- Proofread: Reading your essay out loud or into a tape recorder and playing it back can help you catch mistakes or poor phrasing your tired eyes may have missed.
+- Proofread: Read your essay out loud or even record yourself and listen to the recording, to help you catch mistakes or poor phrasing you may have missed when reading to yourself.
 Also, don’t rely exclusively on your computer to check your spelling.